Domestic, Family and Sexual Violence Support Services

 Program Objectives:

-• Streamline referral pathways.
+• Streamline referral pathway.

 • Provide all victim-survivors of DFV with an effective, timely and consistent response, regardless of where they live, to secure their safety and support their recovery.